toasted-coder/RPWG/README.md

     <li>Using the CSS file changed the colors for entire page.
 Also removed what seemed like an unnecessary h1.</li>
     <li>Changed out the fonts and had to research how to make a clipboard button as the one in tutorial didn't work for some reason.</li>
     <li>Currently two problems arise stopping completion - Generate button refuses to work and console is loggin error saying it doesn't recognize certain elements as elements.</li>
+    <li>Resolved issue where addEventListener was popping up with errors, culprit was misplacement of script in html.
+Fixed(Thanks the help of some fresh eyes!)</li>

 </ol>